ROCm/ROCR-Runtime/src/README.md

 loader - Used to load code objects.

+utils - Utilities required to build the core runtime.

 #### Build environment

 CMake build framework is used to build the HSA runtime.
 The minimum version is 2.8.